 But as Ralph Waldo Emerson suggested, it’s a good idea to focus on and take control of your own situation.
 That can include taking back control of your retirement.

 It’s a good idea to reduce your time listening to politicians who package and promote quick-and-easy “solutions” just so they can get elected.

-Take a break from worries over inflation and stock market volatility.
+Take a break from worries over inflation and economic instability.
 Instead, consider adding protection to your retirement through diversifying your savings.
 Precious metals such as gold and silver can fit well in a comprehensive retirement plan.
-Not only do precious metals gain value in times of high inflation and economic uncertainty, they have a track record of preserving value for over 4,000 years.2021, retirement, social security
+Not only do precious metals gain value in times of high inflation and economic uncertainty, they have a track record of preserving value for over 4,000 years.2021, Featured, retirement, social security